Where and How to Recycle or Dispose of Christmas Trees in Washington State in after Christmas in 2018 and January 2019

 Washington State: Where and How to Recycle Your Christmas Tree After the Holidays

 - Residents can compost Christmas trees and other holiday greens free

 At the Curb:

 Food and yard waste subscribers can put trees and greens out on

-their regular collection day.
+their regular collection day, from December 26 to January 31.
 Cut trees into sections, six feet long

 or shorter, with branches trimmed to less than four feet to fit into